New Orleans Saints vs. Seattle Seahawks NFL Week 7 Odds, Plays and Insights for October 25, 2021

 - New Orleans' games this year have hit the over on two of five set point totals (40%).

-- The Saints rack up 25.4 points per game, comparable to the 24.8 per outing the Seahawks surrender.

-- New Orleans is 3-0 against the spread and 3-0 overall this season when the team puts up more than 24.8 points.
+- New Orleans is 3-0 against the spread and 3-0 overall in games when it scores more than 24.8 points.

 - Click over to SISportsbook and find the latest spread, moneyline and total for New Orleans' matchup with the Seahawks.